varunpant/AroundMe/README.md

 I have used points.shp file from the  [Great-Britain](http://download.geofabrik.de/europe/great-britain.html) shape file download, but you can use any other country as well.

-To extract the data,I wrote a quick python script using[pyshp](https://code.google.com/p/pyshp/)
+To extract the data,I wrote a quick python script using  [pyshp](https://code.google.com/p/pyshp/)

 you can easily install it by typing ```sudo easy_install pyshp```.